rahulrj/rahulrj.github.io/_posts/2015-08-05-spdy-and-http2.md

 for text and binary.Obviously text protocols were designed because it was easier for us to read or interpret.Speed and latency was not given the top priority in that case.
 But now since every millisecond counts in case of serving web pages, a binary protocol is the need of the hour.

 ### Server push
-Generally what happens in case of HTTP is a client requests a resource from a server and if there are multiple resources present in that page, then again a request is made individually for fetching each of the resource.
+Generally what happens in case of HTTP is that a client requests a resource from a server and if there are multiple resources present in that page, then again a request is made by the client individually for fetching each of the resource.
 But since the server while sending the first page already knows what extra resources the client will need, then why cant the server send all the resources in a single request?
 This is actually server push.
 <br>